| | | | | | |

 This easy gluten-free pie crust has a beautifully light and flaky texture you’ll love!
 No chilling time required, this homemade pie dough comes together in only 15 minutes with just 5 simple ingredients and is also dairy-free!
-Keep this handy to bake up all your sweet or savory pies (think pumpkin pie or pecan pie), because you’ll be making this flaky crust over and over again!
+Keep this handy to bake up all your holiday pies (think pumpkin pie or pecan pie)!

 Jump to: